dbosoft/SAPHub/README.md

 ![swagger screenshot](https://raw.githubusercontent.com/dbosoft/SAPHub/main/.github/swagger.png)

 **Requests / Responses**
-A request of /Company will not directly return the company data, but responds with a Operation record.
+A request of `/company` will not directly return the company data, but responds with a `Operation` record.
 The record contains the operation id.
-This operation id can be used to query the status of operation.
+This operation id can be used to query the status of operation on `/operation/<operationId>`.

+*Query response:*
 ``` json
 {
 "id": "49d017f5-4a1b-4d32-aee2-5986daa7f211",